mw141/starter-academic/content/publication/journal-article/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Nature: Scientific Reports, 1*(1)"
+publication: "*Nature: Scientific Reports, 11, 963 (2021)"
 publication_short: "Sci.
-Repts"
+Reps.
+11, 963 (2021)"

-abstract:
+abstract: We explore the driving of LEDs by untransformed AC.
+An extreme case is driving 1.9 V threshold (red) LEDs with UK mains, peak voltage 325 V. Commonly, driving is by transformed, rectified (DC) supply with a series resistor (where a significant fraction of the power is wasted) to limit current in the LED.
+With AC, one can instead reactively limit to a maximum current safe for an LED by employing a series capacitive impedance.
+Cheaper and simpler supplies can thus be employed in some cases.
+We analyse such non-linear circuits, and also explore questions of duty cycle and power experimentally.

 # Summary.
 An optional shortened abstract.
 summary: A reactive method of driving LEDs, quite different from the paradigm taught to students, is explored.
 It is highly non-linear and, at first, rather counter-intuitive.
+(Freely available as Open Access.)

 tags:
 - Source Themes